 The importance of implanted environmental education through education in schools will bring students into the next generation who love the environment.
 Landriany (2014) explains that The importance of education will affect several aspects, among others.
 Cognitive aspects, environmental education has a function to increase understanding of environmental issues, as well able to improve memory, application, analysis, and evaluation.
 The affective aspect, environmental education serves to improve acceptance, assessment, organization and personality characteristics in organizing life in harmony with nature.
 Psychomotor aspects, environmental education plays a role in imitating, manipulating in interacting with the environment in surroundings in an effort to increase the culture of loving the environment.
 Aspects of interest, environmental education serves to increase interest in the child.
 Feinstein (2009) explained that the application of ESD in America Unions are supported by components inherent in education environment-based (environmental education) which include awareness and sensitivity to environmental and environmental challenges, knowledge and understanding of environmental challenges and Environment, attitude to care for the environment and motivation to improve or maintain environmental quality, skills for identify and help resolve environmental challenges, and participation in activities that lead to the completion of challenges environment.

 Vocational Education has a very important role in realizing Sustainable Development Goals (SDGs) in 2030.
 With graduates who competent, is expected to be able to compete both locally and internationally international because the purpose of vocational education, especially vocational education is to produce graduates who are ready to work and are able to compete globally professional.
 With the emergence of a professional workforce, it is hoped that improve social welfare, eradicate poverty, create quality education, create jobs that feasible and increasing economic growth, reducing inequality where this helps to realize the goals of Sustainable Development Goals (SDGs).
+The research question here is how to develop green skills through the application of the 6R concept and can be applied in vocational high schools.
+The novelty that the research is development which initially only became 3R, each aspect was developed one by one so that it became 6R.
+The initial concept of reuse, reduce, recycle.
+Reuse is developed into repair, recycle is developed into reassembly, and reduce is developed into energy saving.
+This concept is an application of green skills in manufacturing.

 METHODOLOGY